 On our end, we’ll arrange a property valuation, credit assessment and all the paperwork with your current lender.

-Get more information on what you need to refinance your home loan here.
+Get more information on what documents you need to refinance your home loan.

 Instantly calculate what your repayments will be depending on how much you borrow, the interest rate on the loan and the repayment frequency.

-Use this calculator to estimate how much sooner you could pay off your loan, and how much interest could you save on your loan over time by using a redraw offset facility.
+Use this calculator to estimate how much sooner you could pay off your loan, and how much interest could you save on your loan over time by using an offset sub-account.